Wolverhampton is one of Britain's six all-weather racecourses, where Flat racing is staged all year round on a synthetic surface.

-The track is set in 22 acres of grassland in Dunstall Park and is the busiest racecourse in the country, hosting 110 fixtures throughout the year.
+The track is set in 22 acres of grassland in Dunstall Park and is the busiest racecourse in the country, hosting over 100 fixtures throughout the year.

 The heartbeat of British racing, it has often been said that the emphasis on racing at Wolverhampton is quantity rather than quality, but some useful runners have caught the eye on the all-weather track.

-Both Conduit and Muhannak won at Wolverhampton before then going on to win the Breeders' Cup, while Toast Of New York finished second in the Grade three Lukas Classic Stakes.
+Both Conduit and Muhannak won at Wolverhampton before then going on to win at the Breeders' Cup meeting in the United States.

 The track made history in 1993, hosting the first evening horse race under floodlights and that is now common nature for the course.

-Both the Lady Wulfrana Stakes and Lincoln Trial, Wolverhampton's biggest races, take place on the same day and carry the same amount of prize money.
+The Lady Wulfruna Stakes and Lincoln Trial, Wolverhampton's biggest races, take place on the same day in March and carry the same amount of prize money.

 Due to its central location within the UK, Wolverhampton Racecourse is accessible for most and, due to the fact it hosts so many cards, it means visitors can often plan a day or evening at the track.